Mom Entrepreneurs: Starting a Business While Prepping for Parenthood

 #5: Speaking of Apps...Take Advantage of ALL the Helpful Tech Tools!

 For many challenges, questions, and even for organization – whether as a parent or business owner – you can be sure “there’s an app for that”.
-The Medela Family app includes pregnancy and baby tracking (including easy tracking of your breastfeeding and pumping sessions, as well as diaper changes), seamless Bluetooth® connectivity to our Freestyle Flex or Sonata® breast pumps, smart assistance for technical troubleshooting, a library of breastfeeding and parenting articles and content, and much more.
+The Medela Family app includes pregnancy and baby tracking (including easy tracking of your breastfeeding and pumping sessions, as well as diaper changes), seamless Bluetooth® connectivity to our Freestyle Flex, Swing Maxi, and Sonata® breast pumps, smart assistance for technical troubleshooting, and a library of breastfeeding and parenting articles and content.
 Meanwhile, Factor Finders offers a list of apps for small business owners that help with everything from project management to accounting.

 #6: Invest in Smart Technology to Make Daily Life Easier